 Removing Array Items

-If we want to remove an item of the array in javascript, the index is needed.
+If we want to remove an item from the array in JavaScript, the index is needed.

 Note: This is not the right way.
 I'll show you in the next example.